wagtail/wagtail/docs/core_components/pages/creating_pages.rst

 Helpful model descriptions
 --------------------------

 As your site becomes more complex users may require some prompting in deciding which content type to use when creating a new page.
-Developers can add a description to their Models by extending Django's in-built model meta class.
+Developers can add a description to their Models by extending Django's internal model ``Meta`` class.

 Insert the following once at the top of your models.py: